Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Photometric observables in Euclid

 with the first term being due to fluctuations in the density field,

-with $n_i(r)\,\de r$ the galaxy probability density in bin $i$ between comoving distance $r$ and $r+\de r$, and $b_i$ being the corresponding linear galaxy bias, computed at $r\equiv r(z)$.
-This, we treat as a constant within the redshift bin, and its actual amplitude is a nuisance parameter, which we marginalise over in our analysis.
-For the fiducial galaxy bias values in each bin (see \Cref{table:fiducials2}) we use the fiducial model of \citet[][`Euclid Colaboration: XII', hereafter EP:XII]{Pocino2021} where the authors have considered a magnitude cut at $\IE=24.5$ for the \textit{Euclid} imager that will observe through an optical broad band.
-For the galaxy distributions $n_i(r)$, we use the outcome of the Flagship galaxy simulation of the Euclid Consortium, for which we provide details in \Cref{sec:flagship}.
+with $n_i(r)\,\de r$ the galaxy probability density in bin $i$ between {the} comoving distance $r$ and $r+\de r$, and $b_i$ being the corresponding linear galaxy bias, computed at $r\equiv r(z)$. {We treat this} as a constant within the redshift bin, and its actual amplitude is a nuisance parameter, {over which we marginalised} in our analysis.
+For the fiducial galaxy bias values in each bin (see \Cref{table:fiducials2}), {we used} the fiducial model of \citet[][`Euclid Colaboration: XII', hereafter EP:XII]{Pocino2021}{, who} considered a magnitude cut at $\IE=24.5$ for the \textit{Euclid} imager{, which} will observe through an optical broad band.
+For the galaxy distributions $n_i(r)$, we {used} the outcome of the Flagship galaxy simulation of the Euclid Consortium, for which we provide details in \Cref{sec:flagship}.

 The second term in \Cref{eq:GC_kernel} is the RSD contribution \citep{Tanidis:2019teo},

 with